phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 * _Create your own forks for each repository._

 * Keep your fork master consistent with the Consortium master:
-_pull from the Consortium master and push to your fork_
+_pull from the Consortium master and push to your fork master_

 * Work on branches in your sandbox, not on master.
 Always branch from master unless you specifically want changes from another branch in the new branch.